heatblaze/Qunatum-ML-for-Financial-Risk-Prediction/Readme.md

 ## 📬 Contact

-For questions or collaboration, open an issue or contact [your email/LinkedIn].
+For questions or collaboration, open an issue or contact adityachitransh18@gmail.com.

 ---